mxsynry/NetO.dylib/README.md

 ## License

-MPL-2.0.
+MIT.
 See `LICENSE` in the repository.